 However, it depends on the conditions of your visa, so if unsure you should check this with the Department of Home Affairs or seek advice from an agency.
 See below.

-Leo Cussen checks your visa when you enrol.
-Overseas students on a Student Visa are only eligible to study the full-time onsite course.
+Leo Cussen checks your visa when you enrol for the PLT course.
+Overseas students on a Student Visa are only eligible to study the full-time onsite PLT course.

 Australian citizens and applicants on a Permanent Humanitarian Visa are eligible to apply for FEE-HELP.